 Pumping in public can be less than ideal for some moms.
 If you’re at work, it may be particularly tough to get privacy.
 Make your own private space with these two printable hotel-esque door tags that tells everyone to not disturb you.
 Hang it on the door knob when you go in, grab it off when you leave and easily stick it in your pump bag to take it with you wherever you go.
 We made it easy for you.
 You can download and print a free do not disturb door tag or privacy please door tag right now.

 Sometimes, pumping doesn’t produce the kind of milk you produce when baby is actually on the breast.
 That’s those old hormones at work, which encourage your body to produce more milk.
 There are a couple things you can try, like bringing pictures of your baby with you to your pump session, or even recording baby’s voice (and hungry cry) for stimulation.
 You might even get more milk from a guided relaxation meditation that soothes your psyche.

 Have you ever pulled a frozen milk bag out of the freezer and accidentally dropped it?
 Even a single drop of lost milk is agonizing, let alone a whole bag.
 Get a milk storage bag that passes the “drop test” like Dr. Brown’s Breastmilk Storage Bags.
 The thick lining stands up to drops so you don’t have to worry about anyone’s butterfingers.

 Pumping breastmilk for your little one can be a roller coaster ride of fill ups and letdowns.
 But when you’re armed with knowledge, patience, a few tricks, and a printable “do-not-disturb” door tag, pumping just might become less unpleasant and more about getting in some quiet time.
-Reach out to Dr. Brown’s for questions on any of the products mentioned in this article!« Keep Baby Cool During Summer Fun Oral Care Milestones for Babies 0 – 18 Months »
+Reach out to Dr. Brown’s for questions on any of the products mentioned in this article!« Keep Baby Cool During Summer Fun Oral Care for Babies and Toddlers »